 Guided Reading takes the place of an individual reading programme.
-As a carefully structured group activity, it can significantly increase time for sustained reading.
+As a carefully structured group activity, it significantly increases time for adult supported sustained reading.

 Guided reading involves teachers working with small groups of children with similar reading levels.
-The teacher selects and introduces text and supports the children in reading the text to themselves.
+The teacher selects and introduces vocabulary and text and supports the children in reading the text to themselves.

 Following the reading the children respond to and discuss the reading strategies they used and/or the layers of meaning in the text.
-The goal of guided reading is to enable children to read more effectively independently, be able to introduce books to themselves and reflect on and respond to what is said.
+The goal of guided reading is to enable children to widen their vocabulary, read more fluently and effectively independently, be able to introduce books to themselves and reflect on and respond to what is said.
 To achieve this, the group works interdependently with the teacher who scaffolds their learning and helps them consciously apply reading strategies.
 The strategies have been taught either in shared reading or in the context of guided reading and are practised and reinforced in the small group situation with the teacher's support.